raymondchua/raymondchua.github.io/_projects/3_project.md

 ---
 layout: page
 title: Neural-AI Reading Group at Mila
 description: I created the Neural-AI Reading Group at Mila in Spring 2019 to foster a community of researchers interested in the intersection of neuroscience and artificial intelligence.
+I am still involved in the organization of the group till this day.
 img: assets/img/neural_ai_rg.png
 redirect: https://mila.quebec/en/news/neural-ai-a-student-run-reading-group-at-the-intersection-of-artificial-intelligence-and
 importance: 3